-1.12 Catcode tables
+1.8 Catcode tables

 Catcode tables are a new feature that allows you to switch to a predefined catcode regime in a single statement.
 You can have a practically unlimited number of different tables.
-This subsystem is backward compatible: if you never use the following commands, your document will not notice any difference in behavior compared to traditional TEX.
+This subsystem is backward compatible: if you never use the following commands, your document will not notice any difference in behaviour compared to traditional T_EX .
 The contents of each catcode table is independent from any other catcode tables, and their contents is stored and retrieved from the format file.

-1.12.1 \catcodetable
+1.8.1 \catcodetable

+'''

 \catcodetable (15-bit number)

+'''

-The primitive \c at table switches to a different catcode table.
+The primitive \catcodetable switches to a different catcode table.
 Such a table has to be previously created using one of the two primitives below, or it has to be zero.
-Table zero is initialized by ini T_EX .
+Table zero is initialized by iniT_EX.

-1.12.2 \initcatcodetable
+1.8.2 \initcatcodetable

+'''

 \initcatcodetable (15-bit number)

-The primitive \initcatcodetable creates a new table with catcodes identical to those defined by $iniT_FX$:

 '''

+The primitive \init{cat} codetable creates a new table with catcodes identical to those defined by $iniT_FX$:

+'''

-0 \letterbackslash
+0 \

 escape

+5 ^^M

-5 \letterhat \letterhat M return car_ret
+return car_ret

-(this name may change)
+9 ^^@

-9 \letterhat \letterhat @ null
+null

 ignore

 10 <space>

 space

 spacer

-11 \quad \mathsf{a} - \mathsf{z}
+11 a-z

 letter

-11 A - Z
+11 A-Z

 letter

 12 everything else

 other

-14 \letterpercent

 comment

-15 \letterhat \letterhat ? delete invalid_char
+15 ^^?

+delete invalid char

 '''